coo990/codewars/README.md

 # Codewars
-A collection of my katas
+A collection of my katas that I complete with testing